Online Since 1999 Site Secure

 Conclusion

 The only real mark against it is that unless you’re in a rural location that’s unlikely to get 5G for a long time, then the days of 4G broadband being the best wireless option will be numbered for most people, and it’s also a lot slower than full fibre.
-But then not everyone needs the speed or expense of 5G broadband or full fibre, as this is still fast enough for many use cases.
+It’s also no cheaper than Three’s 5G home broadband.
+But then the latest router available with Three 4G Broadband is 5G-ready anyway.

 Alternatives

-Upload SpeedsUp to 150MbpsUp to 2.5GbpsTBC
+Upload SpeedsUp to 250MbpsUp to 250MbpsTBC

-Maximum Connected devices646464
+Maximum Connected devices6464Over 100

 Wi-Fi

-Dual Band 802.11ac
+Dual Band 802.11ax (Wi-Fi 6)

 (2.4GHz and 5GHz)